csande/comed-price-kde-plasma-widget/README.md

-This deletes the plasmoid's files but leaves behind the small amount of persisted state described in "Fetch reliability" below (the last known-good price and the graph-history setting), stored under Plasma's own per-applet config rather than anywhere inside the package.
+This deletes the plasmoid's files but leaves behind the small amount of persisted state described in "Fetch reliability" below (the last known-good price and the config settings), stored under Plasma's own per-applet config rather than anywhere inside the package.
 It's harmless to leave in place — it'll simply be unused — but to clear it too, remove the corresponding group from Plasma's applet config, e.g.: